Over the Hedge by T Lewis and Michael Fry for December 09, 2017

 9. Missing large

-sew-so over 6 years ago
+sew-so almost 7 years ago

 I can’t afford to celebrate Christmas this year in any obvious way, and I am mortally SICK of the idiots who get bent out of shape when people say ‘Happy Holidays’.
 So instead of just not celebrating Christmas, I’m not celebrating ALL the holidays – St. Nicholas’ Day, St. Lucia’s Day, Finland’s Independence Day, Hanukkah, Festivus… you name it, I am proudly not celebrating it.